whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 Now, we should have a collection of .geojson files that we have use to create a pull request (if this step is too difficult or not possible for some reason, [email us](mailto:stephen.epps@mapzen.com), as we may be able to import your .geojson files independently of a pull request).
 While you may have updated several other attribute fields(`lbl` fields, `zoom` fields, etc.), the following required attributes should _always_ be in your .geojson files:

-* `WOF:name`
+* `wof:name`
-* `WOF:id`
+* `wof:id`
-* `WOF:placetype`
+* `wof:placetype`
-* `WOF:country`
+* `wof:country`
-* `WOF:parent_id`
+* `wof:parent_id`

 Last thing - Remember the single-part versus multi-part editing issues that can arise in QGIS?
 Click on the `Vector` tab and navigate to `Geometry Tools > Check Geometry Validity` to ensure that you have not added multi-part features to a single-part geojson file or vice versa.

-##Now that we have files... server magic!
+## Now that we have files... server magic!

 We've developed in-house tools to automate much of the import process for Who's on First.
 The following tasks will be auto-completed for records that we've edited:

 * Updates to the **supersedes** and **supersedes_by** fields.
-* All hierarchy values of "contained by" records need to be updated to include the new `WOF:id`.
+* All hierarchy values of "contained by" records need to be updated to include the new `wof:id`.
 To automate this reverse geocoding, we'll use the Point-In-Polygon (PIP) server which will rebuild a record's hierarchy.

 The Point-In-Polygon server is a tool that update parent IDs for descendent records.
-Records are assigned a hierarchy based on their `WOF:parent`, and, since we've updated many records in San Francisco, twe'll need to ensure these are all correct before import.
+Records are assigned a hierarchy based on their `wof:parent`, and, since we've updated many records in San Francisco, twe'll need to ensure these are all correct before import.
 This automated Point-In-Polygon server does an excellent job in automating this process compared to doing this work by hand.

-##Conclusion
+## Conclusion

 Now that you've completed all the necessary steps, file a [pull request in our whosonfirst-data repository](https://github.com/whosonfirst/whosonfirst-data/pulls)!
 We'll review the pull request and let you know if we have any questions.